gwong-astro/FAVER/README.md

 ## Running Singularity remotely on a cloud service and connecting

 For this example, I am using the Pawsey server Nimbus (cloud service) with ubuntu installed.
+This will more effective you use screen or tmux to push the jupyter notebook service to the background.

 On the cloud service run the following command:

 ```
 singularity exec faver_singularityContainer.sif jupyter notebook --no-browser --port=8889